SovereignCloudStack/standards/Standards/scs-0115-v1-default-rules-for-security-groups.md

 The spec for introducing configurability for the default Security Groups Rules can be found [here](https://specs.openstack.org/openstack/neutron-specs/specs/2023.2/configurable-default-sg-rules.html).

 More about Security Groups as a resource in OpenStack can be found [here](https://docs.openstack.org/nova/latest/user/security-groups.html).

-## Conformance Tests

-The conformance tests should check for the absence of any ingress traffic rules except traffic from the same Security Group in the `openstack default security group rule list`.
-As having egress rules is allowed by this standard, but not forced and can be set in various ways, the tests should check for presence of any egress rules.